NicholasBerryman/ArduinoClassResources/CodeInformation.md

 	* e.g. A variable *x* may represent the number 5 at the start of the program and the number 3 at the end
 * Return values
 	* The result of some *function*
-	* Functions are covered in the *functions* section, so look there for more information
 	* e.g. The function *func(x)* may give a *return value* of x+5, so *func(3)* would give a *return value* of 8

 These representation methods may be used interchangeably - anywhere you use a literal, you can also use a variable or a return value (and vice-versa).